bunnyshell/templates/.bunnyshell/templates/nestjs-react-mongo/README.md

 4. [configure the IDE SSH connection](https://documentation.bunnyshell.com/docs/remote-development-configure-vs-code-connection)
 5. [start the debug process from your IDE](https://documentation.bunnyshell.com/docs/remote-development-configure-vs-code-debug)

-For the `backend` service, you need to run:
+For the `api` service, you need to run:
 ```
 $ bns remote-development up --sync-mode none --no-tty
 ?
 Local Path {YOUR_OWN_LOCAL_PATH}}
 ?
 Remote Path /app
-/app # npm run start:dev
+/app # npm run start:debug
 ```
-💡 You can also provide the `--component {ID}` option.
+💡 Remember that you can pass in the optional flag `--component {YOUR_COMPONENT_ID}` to skip running the wizard to choose the Component.

 📖 For more information on debugging remotely, please see:
 - [Debugging remotely with VS Code](https://documentation.bunnyshell.com/docs/remote-development-configure-vs-code)